 Any matriculated student who has enrolled during one semester and who does not register for credit the subsequent semester will be administratively withdrawn (in-activated) from the College unless the student requests and is granted a leave of absence or officially withdraws from the College.
 A student who has been withdrawn may seek readmission by contacting the Office of Admission.
 Inactive student status does not release the student from financial obligations.
 Upon re-enrolling, students are newly matriculated under the current catalog in effect at the time of re-enrollment.

 Semester Course Load

-- Full-time student: 12 or more credits per semester - Part-time student: fewer than 12 credits per semester
+Full-time Undergraduate Student: 12 or more credits per semester.
+The usual full-time semester load is 15-16 credits.

+Part-time Undergraduate Student: fewer than 12 credits per semester.